Gear Lists & Other Thoughts

 What We Would Change & Future Considerations

-Overall, we were pretty successful with all of the gear that we brought.
+Overall, we were pretty happy with all of the gear we brought.
 We feel as if we brought the right amount of layers, correct sleeping pad, and other pieces of equipment.
-Below we will highlight a few sections of our gear that we wished we would have done differently and will most likely change for future thru-hikes that we may attempt.
+Below we will highlight a few items of gear we wished we'd done differently, and will likely change for any future thru-hikes attempts.

 Our shelter may have been the biggest part of our gear breakdown that we were disappointed about.
 We normally use a mid, the Black Diamond Beta Light, and we were excited to continue the trend.
 We like using a mid because it is lightweight, enclosed on all sides, and stands up to all types of weather very well.